-- An Options SIPP application form for direct clients which appears to be partly prepopulated.
-The form said Mr P wanted to transfer his pension benefits, worth about £41,000, from his Armed Forces Pension Scheme to an Options SIPP.
-Where the form asked what Mr P wanted to invest the monies in, the name of Business C was given in answer.
-Contact details for the Armed Forces Pension Scheme and Business C were typed into the form.
-Information that was specific to Mr P was entered by hand.
-The form said amongst other things that Mr P was a direct client who hadn't received advice and that Options hadn't given advice and Options wasn't responsible for Mr P's investment decisions.
-The addresses of Mr P's home and employer were given as locations in the UK. - A member's declaration in respect of his Armed Forces pension which listed Mr C of Caledonian as 'Adviser' and was also signed by Mr C in the field designated for the 'Adviser'.
+An Options SIPP application form for direct clients which appears to be partly prepopulated.
+The form said Mr R wanted to transfer his pension benefits, worth about £19,000, from his Armed Forces Pension Scheme to an Options SIPP, and invest 100% of the funds in the FPI investment.
+Contact details for the Armed Forces Pension Scheme and FPI were typed into the form.
+Information that was specific to Mr R was entered by hand.
+The form said amongst other things that Mr R was a direct client who hadn't received advice and that Options hadn't given advice and Options wasn't responsible for Mr R's investment decisions.
+An address in the UK was entered into the form for Mr R's home address.

+A member's declaration in respect of his Armed Forces pension which listed Mr C of Caledonian as 'Adviser' and was also signed by Mr C in the field designated for the 'Adviser'.
 The declaration said: